Login with Patreon

 Nyx hissed with excitement as the Patronus disappeared into the distance.

-A part of him was almost tempted to pour his anger into the yew wand and blow off the gates at the entrance.
-In fact, his magic was all too eager, as it could feel it simmer underneath, ready to erupt at the slightest chance.
+A part of him was almost tempted to pour his anger into the yew wand and blast off the gates at the entrance.
+In fact, his magic was all too eager, simmering underneath, ready to erupt at the slightest chance.

 Of course, Harry was ready to fight.
-Despite their ‘alliance of interest’, he did not trust Narcissa Malfoy.
-He would be a fool to do so.
+Despite their ‘alliance of interest’, he did not trust Narcissa Malfoy or her husband.

 But on the small chance she could be of help, Harry was willing to try.